 by Debbie Pierce | Journeyman Hair Stylist

-Houma, Louisiana’s native son returned home to be honored by the town, and to be inducted into the Finding Our Roots African American Museum for all his accomplishments and contributions to the beauty industry.
+Houma, Louisiana’s native son returned home to be honored by the town, and to be inducted into the Finding Our Roots Museum for all his accomplishments and contributions to the beauty industry.
+He can be an ideal person, you can take an inspiration from.

-During Black History Month, February 2018, Gerald “Coke” Riley and his wife Dr. Gail Riley went to Houma, where he signed Coke bottles because it was a symbol of how he got his name.
+During February 2018, Gerald “Coke” Riley and his wife Dr. Gail Riley went to Houma, where he signed Coke bottles because it was a symbol of how he got his name.
 He also brought his famous CoCo irons to be displayed in the museum.

 Growing up in Houma was not easy for “Coke,” a name given him by his family when he was a baby because he was fed through a Coca-Cola bottle.
 He got the nickname Coke and it has followed him throughout his adult life.